 There are many ways that you can deal with crime or community safety issues.
 This section explains some of these, giving contact details of those who can help.

-There are a number of state funded financial benefits which you maybe eligible to receive which will help to improve your quality of life.
+There are a number of state funded financial benefits which you maybe eligible to receive which will help to improve your quality of life and the cost of living.

 Hoarding is when someone collects large amounts of items and is unable to throw any of them away.
 This can become a problem and be risky for the person living in the home and their neighbours.

 Find out more about places where you can receive legal advice in Newcastle.